AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/scrum-board/scrum-board-overview.md

 product-area: agile-and-teams
 navigation-topic: scrum-board
 title: Scrum board overview
 description: The Scrum agile story board displays together with the completion status and the burndown chart.
-These agile components are available in the following situations in Adobe Workfront:
+These agile components are available in the following situations in Adobe Workfront - EDIT ME.
 ---

 # Scrum board overview